Condition surveys

 This type of survey is a way to check a boat without incurring the expenses of a full condition survey which may not be necessary if the vessel’s condition does not meet the Client’s requirements.

-We can provide additional services such as taking lub oil samples and give them to an independent laboratory for analysis at extra cost.
+We can provide additional services such as taking lub oil samples and give them to an independent laboratory for analysis.